You can sell courses in 2 ways to your students.

 Set a high sale price:

-Since your course provides a life time access to a solution, you can charge a higher price.
+Since your course provides lifetime access to a solution, you can charge a higher price.
 You can build your income much faster.

 Efforts are only upfront: